deepinv/deepinv/paper/paper.md

 # Summary

-`deepinv` is an open-source PyTorch-based library for solving imaging inverse problems with deep learning.
+`deepinv` is an open-source PyTorch-based library for imaging inverse problems.
-The library covers all crucial steps in modern imaging pipelines, from the definition of the forward sensing operator to the training of reconstruction networks.
+The library covers all crucial steps in image reconstruction from the efficient implementation of forward operators (optics, MRI, tomography,...), to the definition and resolution of variational problems and the design and training of advanced neural network architectures.

 # Statement of Need